SatoshiumAI/satoshium-us/attestor/lifecycle/README.md

 `Prior State → Governed Change → Current State`

-A bounded/non-substantive correction may be handled through versioning while preserving canonical object identity.
+A bounded non-material correction may preserve canonical object identity and version when the applicable Versioning determination permits it.

-A substantive change to assertion, evaluation basis, scope, or conclusion may require a new canonical object that `supersedes` the prior object.

-Exact materiality thresholds belong to Versioning.
+A material change to an Attestation assertion requires a new `ATT` object.
+A material change to a Trust Statement conclusion requires a new `TRST` object.
+Where a successor replaces a prior object as current, the applicable supersession relationship preserves continuity.

+Materiality and version consequences must be explicitly governed rather than inferred from the existence of a correction alone.

 `Correction ≠ Deletion`

+`Correction ≠ Silent Overwrite`

 ## Supersession